Epilepsy Overview

 At Mayo Clinic, your doctor takes the time to listen to you and understand your needs.

 Our neurologists trained in epilepsy and seizures have expertise and experience in evaluating and treating adults and children with epilepsy and seizures.
-Each year, Mayo Clinic teams evaluate and treat more than 9,200 people with epilepsy.
+Each year, Mayo Clinic teams evaluate and treat more than 10,400 adults and children with epilepsy.

 Our neurologists and pediatric neurologists work closely with doctors and staff trained in brain, spine and nervous system surgery (neurosurgeons), radiology and nervous system conditions (neuroradiologists), mental health conditions and nervous system conditions (neuropsychologists), and other areas.

 Your care team evaluates the root cause of your seizures and talks with you about treatment options personalized for you.
-For children with epilepsy, the care team offers holistic care for the child and family, addressing the learning and behavioral changes that can occur with this condition.
+For children with epilepsy, the care team offers holistic care for the child and family, talking about the learning and behavioral changes that can occur with this condition and taking a team approach to quality-of-life issues.

 Advancements in epilepsy diagnostics and treatment